easyuc/EasyUC/uc-dsl/README.md

 setting of the `PATH` variable.

 Now you will be able to edit and interactively execute `.uci` interpreter scripts using Proof General.
-To process scripts in batch mode, use the `-batch` command line argument.

 To learn how to use the interpreter, read and experiment with the script `testing.uci` in [`smc2`](examples/smc2).